Pawel Kudzia

 Lab to Field: Health Technology

 Video-driven health tools for real-world deployment.
 3D body scanning from pose estimation enables rapid anatomical reconstruction.
 Real-time biofeedback systems support fall prevention, stroke recovery, and sport rehabilitation.
+The goal is to move movement science out of the lab and into the clinic, the gym, and the home.

 3D ScanningMobile HealthFall RiskWearable Sensors